 Pride Parade in Taipei, Taiwan.
 Ironypoisoning.
 CC BY-SA 2.0

-Every year, between the 27th and the 29th of October, the Taiwan Rainbow Civil Action Organization organizes the largest LGBTQIA+ Pride in East Asia.
+Every year, on the last weekend of October, the Taiwan Rainbow Civil Action Organization organizes the largest LGBTQ+ Pride in East Asia.
 Taipei is an ideal destination to embrace Pride in Taiwan, with nearly 200,000 people partaking in Taipei’s Pride in 2023.

-A part of the Pride festivities is the Taipei Rainbow Festival, where people can support LGBTQIA+-friendly artists and local brands.
-Accompanying the booths, visitors can enjoy live musical performances by LGBTQIA+ performers and DJs.
+A part of the Pride festivities includes the Taipei Rainbow Festival — held from October 24 to 26 in 2025 — where people can support LGBTQ+-friendly artists and local brands.
+Accompanying the booths, visitors can enjoy live musical performances by LGBTQ+ performers and DJs.
+On October 25, thousands will line Taipei’s streets for their annual Pride Parade.
 Besides the lively Pride celebrations, Taipei boasts natural and architectural wonders, from the Yangmingshan National Park to the Longshan Temple.

 8. Sao Paulo, Brazil